 These sections are from The QML Reference.

 Qt QML is available under commercial licenses from The Qt Company.
-In addition, it is available under the GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
+In addition, it is available under free software licenses.
+Since Qt 5.4, these free software licenses are GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.

-Furthermore Qt QML potentially contains third party modules under following permissive licenses:
+Furthermore Qt QML in Qt 5.12.0 may contain third party modules under following permissive licenses:

 BSD 2-clause "Simplified" License